 2015 – Bournemouth: Returned to 5th place 74.1%

 2014 – Harrogate: Placed 7th and with our best overall score yet.

 2013 – Llandudno: Placed 5th out of 38 Choruses, our best ranking yet.

 2012 – Telford: Fascinating Rhythm retain their top ten position with a crowd-cheering performance of South Rampart Street

-2011 – Harrogate: we were delighted to be awarded ‘The Millennium Award’ for the most improved chorus and ‘The Cheshire Chord Trophy’ for the Director effecting most improvement in their chorus was won by our MD Jo Dean.
+2011 – Harrogate: we were delighted to be awarded ‘The Millennium Award’ for the most improved chorus and ‘The Cheshire Chord Trophy’ for the Director effecting most improvement in their chorus was won by our MD Jo Thorn.
 We were placed at our highest ever ranking – 7th

 2010 – Llandudno: rising through the rankings and placed 11th

-2008 – 2009: we took a year off in 2008 to work on our performance and came back with renewed vigour to Cheltenham in 2009 under the direction of our new (and current) Musical Director, Jo Dean, and were were very pleased to be placed 12th.
+2008 – 2009: we took a year off in 2008 to work on our performance and came back with renewed vigour to Cheltenham in 2009 under the direction of our new (and current) Musical Director, Jo Thorn, and were were very pleased to be placed 12th.

 2001 – 2007: We were delighted to win the Novice Chorus Award in 2001 and came 20th.
 Harrogate in 2003 saw us placed 24th.
 2004 again in Harrogate we were pleased to improve our ranking to 17th.
 We visited Cardiff in 2005 and came 14th.
 2006 back to Harrogate and we were 11th.
 We travelled to Bournemouth in 2007 and were placed 22nd.